Niagara United

-Niagara United SC is a Canadian soccer team founded in 1973.
-The club is a former member of the Canadian Soccer League (CSL), where it fielded a professional team from 2011-2015, and now operates youth teams in the Niagara Soccer League and Hamilton Soccer League.
-The team plays its home games in Kalar Sports Park in Niagara Falls, Ontario.
+Niagara United Soccer Club, commonly referred to as Niagara United, is a Canadian soccer club founded in 1973.
+The club is a former member of the Canadian Soccer League (CSL), where it fielded a professional team from 2011-2015, and now operates competitive youth teams in the Niagara Soccer League (NSL), Hamilton Soccer League (HSL), Golden Horseshoe Soccer League (GHSL), and Ontario Soccer's Integrated Model (IModel).
+The teams play their home matches at Kalar Sports Park in Niagara Falls, Ontario.

 In 2011, the club joined the CSL and played in the CSL Second Division.
 After a successful debut season Niagara was promoted to the First Division, and qualified for the playoffs in their first season in the top flight.
 The following season the club went through a rebuilding stage focusing on developing and recruiting local players.

-In 2016, Niagara announced its departure from the league.
+In 2016, Niagara United announced its departure from the Canadian Soccer League.

+In December of 2023, the club announced their affiliation agreement with Juventus Academy Toronto to establish a youth academy player development program.

 History

-Niagara United Football Club were formed in 1973 as a non-profit organization.
+Niagara United was formed in 1973 as Niagara Falls Girls Soccer Club by the City of Niagara Falls.
+The club initially was a non-profit organization to foster an all-female youth development.
+In 2010, this was changed to welcome both genders.

+Canadian Soccer League (2011–2015)

 In 2011, Niagara United were elevated to the professional ranks by joining the Canadian Soccer League, and competed in the CSL Second Division.
 Former St. Catharines Wolves head coach James McGillivray was appointed for the role of head coach.
-Niagara debuted in the Canadian Soccer League on May 14, 2011, drawing their first away game against the York Region Shooters B team 2-2.
-The team played their first home game against Toronto FC Academy on May 21, 2011.
-In their debut season the club clinched the Western Division title, and reached the semi-finals of the postseason.
-At the conclusion of the season McGillivary won the Coach of the Year award, and the Fair Play and Respect award.
-Niagara United hosted a friendly match against Bedlington Terriers FC, then playing in the English Northern Football League, on June 28, 2011, losing 4-1.
+Niagara debuted in the Canadian Soccer League on May 14, 2011, drawing their first match on the road against York Region Shooters 2-2.
+The team played their first home fixture against Toronto FC Academy on May 21, 2011.
+In their debut season, the club clinched the Western Division title and reached the semi-finals of the playoffs.
+At the end of the 2011 season, McGillivary received the "Fair Play and Respect" award and was named "Coach of the Year".
+On June 28, 2011, Niagara United hosted a friendly match against Bedlington Terriers FC, then playing in the English Northern Football League, losing 4-1.